Twins and handedness: Cross-dominance in twins

-Monozygotic Twins: Dichorionic and Monochorionic and Mirror Imaging
+Monozygotic twins: dichorionic and monochorionic and mirror imaging

 During the early development of monozygotic twins, the time in which the embryo divide has an impact on placentation.
 If the split of the embryo occurs within three days of fertilization, two individual placentas are formed resulting in monozygotic dichorionic twins.
 If the split of the embryo occurs between 3 and 12 days after fertilization, a placenta will be shared between the offspring resulting in monozygotic monochorionic twins.
 Since the zygote of monozygotic monochorionic twins occurs after the establishment of an axis of bilateral symmetry, it was theorized that opposite handedness within the same pair of twins is more frequent than in monozygotic dichorionic twins because of mirror imaging.
 When in the embryo, after the axis of bilateral symmetry is established, twins are facing each other and would develop traits opposite of one another because their actions are perceived to be matching.
 However, when comparing the frequency of discordant pairs of handedness, pairs that exhibit opposite handwriting, there was little to no difference in frequency.
-The frequency of left-handedness in monozygotic dichorionic twins was 22 percent and the data of frequencies of left-handedness in monozygotic monochorionic twins was 23%.
+The frequency of left-handedness in monozygotic dichorionic twins was 22% and the data of frequencies of left-handedness in monozygotic monochorionic twins was 23%.
 Subsequently, this emphasized that chorion did not affect left-handedness.
 Similarly, placentation or the placement of the placenta does not affect left-handedness.

-Conclusion

-The reasons as to why twins may have a higher left-handedness prevalence than singletons are still being debated and nothing have yet to be conclusively determined.
-Many studies have used both monozygotic and dizygotic twins to analyze how the environment and genetics may influence writing behaviors to try to answer the question of why twins have a higher frequency of left-handedness, but no differences were observed.
-As previously stated, more research needs to be conducted to find the correlation between twins and handedness.